 (a) Youth under the age of eighteen.

 (b) Young adults that have reached their twenty first birthday.

 (E) The PCSA or PCPA shall develop a written independent living plan within thirty days of the completion of the assessment required by paragraph (C) of this rule, to help the youth achieve self-sufficiency.
-The plan shall be based upon the assessment and include input from the youth, the youth's case manager, the caregiver, and significant others in the youth's life.
+The plan shall be based upon the assessment, the developmental age of the child and include input from the youth, the youth's case manager, the caregiver, and significant others in the youth's life.
 The independent living plan shall document the strengths, limitations, and resources of the youth and outline the services to be provided.
 The independent living plan shall be reviewed at least every ninety days thereafter until the agency's custody is terminated.
 A copy of the plan and any subsequent updates shall be provided to the youth and caregiver within thirty days of the development of the plan or the update as applicable.

 (F) The PCSA or PCPA shall provide independent living services training opportunities to caregivers caring for adolescents.

 (G) The PCSA or PCPA shall include in the independent living plan the contact information containing the names, addresses and phone numbers of significant others, such as former foster parents, friends, mentors, child's attorney, GAL/CASA and extended family members as provided by the young adult.